Tannaah/ecommerce-api/README.md

 --------------------
 ## Reflection and Closing
 This capstone strengthened my confidence working in a real backend codebase where I had to debug existing functionality, implement missing endpoints, and validate everything through automated API tests in Insomnia.
-I improved my understanding of building REST APIs with Spring Boot, writing DAO logic with SQL/PreparedStatements, and applying role-based security (ADMIN-only access) in controllers.
-The most valuable part of this project was learning how to isolate bugs through testing and make focused fixes without breaking other features.
-Overall, this project felt like “real-world” backend development and I’m proud of finishing with all required tests passing and a working front-end experience.
+I improved my understanding of building REST APIs with Spring Boot, writing DAO logic with SQL and PreparedStatements, and applying role-based security (ADMIN-only access) in controllers.
+The most valuable part of this project was learning how to isolate issues through testing and make focused fixes without breaking other features.
+Overall, this project felt like real-world backend development, and I’m proud to finish with all required tests passing and a working front-end experience.

+Thank you for reviewing my capstone.
+I’m proud of the progress I made and enjoyed the challenge of taking an existing codebase and turning it into a fully working, tested solution.
+I am excited for what’s next.

 --------------------
-# ⭐️ Developed by Tanner Hodges.
+# Developed by Tanner Hodges.